-- 3.1 To allow free public access to the park, subject to necessary restrictions relating to: - Farming, forestry or potential wind energy operations - Protection of environmental, heritage and tangata whenua values. - Maintenance of public health and safety. - Management purposes, including plantation forestry operations, pest control and water collection and distribution. - Approved special events, leases, licences and concessions. - 3.2 To minimise the impact of any necessary restrictions on public access.
+- 3.1 To allow free public access to the park, subject to necessary restrictions relating to: - Farming, forestry operations - Protection of environmental, heritage and tangata whenua values. - Maintenance of public health and safety. - Management purposes, including plantation forestry operations, pest control and water collection and distribution. - Approved special events, leases, licences and concessions. - 3.2 To minimise the impact of any necessary restrictions on public access.